China conducts patrols in South China Sea amid ongoing run-ins | Law-Order

 The maneuvers come as China faces rising tensions in the region, especially with the Philippines.
 Both countries have recently traded numerous accusations over high-profile maritime confrontations.
 Last week, the Philippines said it was not provoking conflict in the South China Sea, responding to China's accusation that Manila was encroaching on Beijing's territory.

-China has repeatedly warned the Philippines of breaching areas of the South China Sea that it calls it's own, and has said the Philippines has relied on U.S. support to continually provoke China.
+China has repeatedly warned the Philippines of breaching areas of the South China Sea it considers its own territory.
+China claims almost the entire South China Sea, while the Philippines refers to the part of South China Sea within its exclusive economic zone as the West Philippines Sea.
+China also said the Philippines has relied on U.S. support to continually provoke China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)